SAP-samples/teched2025-AD161/exercises/ex0/README.md

 ## Preparation 2 - Setup workspace

-Clone the repo for this session.
-It containes a folder _ws_ where you will be developing the CAP applications.
+Clone the repo for this session, first making sure you replace the `XX` with the number from your username.
+The cloned repo contains a folder _ws_ where you will be developing the CAP applications.
 Go to that folder and start VS Code.

 ```sh
 cd C:\Users\TE-XX
 git clone https://github.com/SAP-samples/teched2025-AD161.git